Rumpunzel/rpg-thingy/conditions-and-resting.md

 ## Social Conditions

-These conditions encompass all types of societal rejection, injury to your reputation, and emptiness of the purse.
+These conditions encompass all types of debts, societal rejection, accusations and other injuries to your reputation.
 The result of a successful slander campaign is a social Condition, so is seclusion (willing or otherwise) from larger society, and so are debts, and being covered in muck.

 Social conditions always will hinder you on Craft and Resource tests.
-Being cut off from the currents of society strains not only the purse but also cuts off the artisan from their supplies and a bad first — or even worse, lasting — impression is an uphill battle when making your case.
+Being cut off from the currents of society strains your access to all its marvels.

+Major social conditions also hinder you on Influence and Craft tests.
+A horrendous reputation is an uphill battle wherever you might want to make yourself heard and also cuts off the artisan from their supplies.

 Social conditions never hinder you on Fight, Maneuver, and Wilderness tests.

-While resting in a settlement, you can mend social conditions with Resource tests, though not all ratings can be mended with all Approaches.
+While resting in a settlement, you can mend social conditions with Resource tests, though not all severities can be mended with all Approaches.

 - **Minor social conditions can be mended by Resources with any Approach.**
 - **Moderate social conditions can be mended by Resources with Vigor and Reason but not by Intuition.** Fame, Wealth, rigorous bookkeeping, or a sound argument before a court are required to get out of these predicaments.